 We will create a tab stop that includes a dotted underline as the tab leader.

-- 4) In Tab stop position type 9. - 5) Under the Alignment options click Right. - 6) Under the Leader options click 2 (the dotted underline option). - 7) When each of those options is selected, click Set.
-The new tab stop will appear in the list.
+- 5) In Tab stop position type 9. - 6) Under the Alignment options click Right. - 7) Under the Leader options click 2 (the dotted underline option).